Stochastic partial differential equation: Discussion

 where $P$ is a polynomial.
 In this case it is not even clear how one should make sense of the equation.
 Such an equation will also not have a function-valued solution in dimension larger than one, and hence no pointwise meaning.
 It is well known that the space of distributions has no product structure.
 This is the core problem of such a theory.
 This leads to the need of some form of renormalization.

-An early attempt to circumvent such problems for some specific equations was the so called da Prato-Debussche trick which involved studying such non-linear equations as perturbations of linear ones.
+An early attempt to circumvent such problems for some specific equations was the so called da Prato–Debussche trick which involved studying such non-linear equations as perturbations of linear ones.
 However, this can only be used in very restrictive settings, as it depends on both the non-linear factor and on the regularity of the driving noise term.
-In recent years, the field has drastically expanded, and now there exists a large machinery to guarantee local existence for a variety of sub-critical SPDE's.
+In recent years, the field has drastically expanded, and now there exists a large machinery to guarantee local existence for a variety of sub-critical SPDEs.